verlok/verlok.github.io/_posts/2020-07-02-aspect-ratio-modern-reserve-space-lazy-images-async-content-responsive-design.md

 ---
 layout: post
-title: "aspect-ratio: A modern way to reserve space for lazy images and async content in responsive design"
+title: "aspect-ratio: A modern way to reserve space for images and async content in responsive design"
 date: 2020-07-02 01:00:00 +02:00
 categories:
   - techniques